Ex-governor of Mexico’s Jalisco state shot to death

 But López Obrador said that the investigation was the responsibility of state prosecutors.
 Normally, high-profile crimes possibly involving a drug cartel are taken over by federal prosecutors.

-The killer waited until Sandoval got up from a table he was sharing with four other people, before shooting him several times in the back.
+The killer waited until Sandoval got up from a table he was sharing with three other people, before shooting him several times in the back.
+Solis said that although only one gunman fired at Sandoval, he may have been accompanied by as many as seven to nine accomplices who waited outside.

 Sandoval was a member of the old ruling Institutional Revolutionary Party who governed the state from 2013 to 2018.